A World Heritage island ecosystem

 The Lord Howe Island Group (LHIG) was inscribed on the World Heritage Register under the United Nations' World Heritage Convention in recognition of its superlative natural phenomena and its rich terrestrial and marine biodiversity as an outstanding example of an island ecosystem developed from submarine volcanic activity.

 The LHIG World Heritage Property covers an area of 146,300 hectares comprised of Lord Howe Island, the Admiralty Islands (North Rocks, Tenth of June, South Island and Roach Island), Mutton Bird Island, Blackburn Island, Gower Island, Balls Pyramid and offshore islets) and 145,000 hectares of marine environment.
 Lord Howe Island, the largest island in the LHIG, has an area of 1,455 hectares and is 11 km long and 2.8 km wide at its widest point.

-A Strategic Plan for the Lord Howe Island Group World Heritage Property (2010) has been developed to provide a ten year overarching framework for consistent and coordinated management of the LHIG World Heritage Property by the various NSW and Commonwealth agencies with responsibilities in the area.
+A Strategic Plan for the Lord Howe Island Group World Heritage Property (2010) has been developed to provide a ten-year overarching framework for its consistent and coordinated management by the various NSW and Commonwealth agencies with responsibilities in the area.

 Further information about Lord Howe Island's World Heritage Listing can be obtained from: